Security Conscious,

 Code changes

 Client functions are organized in a set of modules.
 For example, group.c is an interface to the unix group management functions of the csoftadm server.
 It implements functions named group_list, group_add, group_del, etc. Those functions use the MGI_Query() and MGI_QueryData() calls to communicate with the csoftadm server.
-Here is a short introduction to the csoft-cgi API.
-The MGI_* calls should be documented here.
+The MGI_* API is documented on the CsoftMGI website.